javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 When picking a technology you should evaluate your use case and use benchmarks as a baseline, not as the truth.

+## 24. Compression is not magic

+The first time I saw winzip running (on windows 98, of course) it was like a miracle.
+Later I learned there was something called compression algorithms that made data smaller.
+Yes, I tried to compress a .zip file to save even more bytes :)

+When I looked at compression algorithms more in detail I felt dumb, the code was full of bitwise operations, huffman tables, RLE, blocks.

+After some time I realized there are different kinds of compression algorithms and each one has different properties and you don't need to know how the code works in detail.
+It makes sense to understand where to use each algo depending on the kind of data you use.

+Also knowing how the compression works allows you to encode the information in a way the compressor can do its best work.
+I recommend you to take a look at how PNG format uses filters to make the compressor life easier.